Rhoward1/Code_Quiz/assets/psuedocode.md

     -answerChoicesEl
     toggle?

-2. Create an array of objects that hold all questions -- can be a seperate JS file -answer choices
+2. Create an array onf objects that hold all questions -- can be a seperate JS file -answer choices
     -Question text
     -Correct answer

-3. create a startQuiz() function triggered by the StartQuizBtn -hide start Screen
+3. create a startQuiz() function triggered by the StartQuizBtn -hide start csreen
     -unhide question screen
     -start timer
     -grab first question in the array